ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 ### Billing invoice
 {: #billing-invoice}

-When you suspend billing on a virtual server, you will see a few changes in your billing invoice.
+When you suspend billing on a virtual server, a few changes appear in your billing invoice.
 The relevant charges now appear as usage-based details.
-For example, you might see the following additions that reflect hours available, hours used, and total number of hours charged:
+For example, you might see the following additions that reflect hours available, hours that were used, and total number of hours charged:

 ```
 Computing instance usage...